LenShustek/AnalyticalEngine/README.md

 # Building the World's First Computer

-This is a project to build the "first computer": a fully mechanical version of Charles Babbage's Analytical Engine.
+This is a project to build the "first computer": a version of Charles Babbage's entirely mechanical Analytical Engine.
+The original proposal is the file <ins>proposal_V0.5.pdf</ins> in this directory.

 It is a major undertaking that will take years.
-The original proposal is the file <ins>proposal_V0.5.pdf</ins> in this directory.
 As of the start of 2024 the effort has just begun.

 This repository will reflect a work continually in progress.
 It will contain plans, notes, simulations, and designs as they are developed.
 Nothing here is static, and